greenelab/deep-review/all-sections.md

 Currently, these methods are enticing but do not necessarily outperform classic approaches by a large margin.
-The neural fingerprints [@Oe573FaL] were narrowly beaten by regression using traditional circular fingerprints on a drug efficacy prediction task (but were superior for predicting solubility or photovoltaic efficiency).
+The neural fingerprints [@Oe573FaL] were narrowly beaten by regression using traditional circular fingerprints on a drug efficacy prediction task but were superior for predicting solubility or photovoltaic efficiency.
 In the original study, graph convolutions [@145os4Y6t] performed comparably to a multitask network using standard fingerprints and slightly better than the neural fingerprints [@Oe573FaL] on the drug efficacy task but were slightly worse than the influence-relevance voter method on an HIV dataset.
 [@cjj5vT3H].
-Broader recent benchmarking has shown that relative merits of these methods depends on the dataset and cross validation strategy [@16OPHvAij], though we caution against over-interpreting AUC ROC-based results, a popular metric in this domain despite the active/inactive class imbalance (see Discussion).
+Broader recent benchmarking has shown that relative merits of these methods depends on the dataset and cross validation strategy [@16OPHvAij], though evaluation often uses AUC ROC, which has limited utility due to the large active/inactive class imbalance (see
+    Discussion).

 We remain optimistic for the potential of deep learning and specifically representation learning in drug discovery and propose that rigorous benchmarking on